mwbowers/mwbowers.github.io/reference/datagate/datagate-common/xml-element-converter.md

 ### IEnumerable<XmlElement> GetChildrenOrThrow([string childName](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0), [string childNamespace](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0))

 Gets all child elements of the current XmlElement with the specified name and namespace.
 If the current element is null, throws an InvalidOperationException.

+#### Remarks
+Use this in cases where GetChildren() should never return null, i.e., when Element is not null.

 ```cs
 IEnumerable<XmlElement> GetChildrenOrThrow(string childName, string childNamespace)